tooploox/oya/README.md

 ## Parametrizing tasks

-Alongside the `Oyafile` you can create any number of YAML files with an `.oya` extension containing constants you can use in your tasks (and in generated boilerplate as you'll find out later).
+Alongside the `Oyafile` you can create any number of YAML files with an `.oya` extension containing predefined values you can use in your tasks (and in generated boilerplate as you'll find out later).

 Let's put the default port number and host name into an '.oya' file.
 Create file named `values.oya` with the following contents:

+    $ cat values.oya
     port: 4000
     host: localhost

+You can use any names for your values as long as they start with a lowercase letter.
+By convention, the names are camel-case.

 Let's now modify our task definitions so we pass port and host name explicitly when starting the server:

+    $ cat Oyafile
     Project: OyaExample

     build: |